KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/miscellaneous.md

 ### Additional Privacy Considerations

-Although the KMD anonymization process provides a measure of privacy and may appear to be sufficient, there are still more precautions a user must take.
+Although the anonymization process provides a measure of privacy and may appear to be sufficient, there are still more precautions a user must take.
 Two main attacks are available to a would-be sleuth.

 #### The Timing Attack